 Greg first started at St. Joseph Home in fall of 1994 as a Direct Support Professional.
-After receiving his LPN in 1996, he held various nursing roles, was the Activities Coordinator, and is currently the St. Joseph Home Respite Manager.
+After receiving his LPN in 1996, he held various nursing roles, was the Activities Coordinator, the St. Joseph Home Respite Manager and is currently the Director of Community Services.
 Greg received his Bachelors of Science in Business Administration in 2012 and continues to fight unconditionally for those who are not always heard.

 Community Facility Manager

 Drew joined the St. Joseph Home Community in spring of 2013 and oversees the Maintenance, Environmental Services and Dietary departments at all of the St. Joseph Home locations.
 He has more than seven years experience in facility management and was essential in the facilitation and oversight of the construction of the SJH Community Home.

 Amy earned a Bachelor of Science degree in Social Sciences from Florida State University.
 She also obtained a teaching certification through the Florida Department of Education and was assigned to an Autism Spectrum Disorder classroom.
 Her previous non-profit work experience includes working with youth and adults with disabilities in the areas of vocational training, employment services, and community home management.